-The curve of nominal gilt yields steepened somewhat during 2010 Q4, with rates at short to medium-term maturities around 40 basis points higher than at the end of 2010 Q3 (Chart 2).
-Overnight index swap (OIS) rates moved broadly in line with gilt yields, and as a result, gilt-OIS spreads were broadly unchanged (Chart 3).
+Nominal gilt yields rose during 2011 Q1, with rates on average around 20 basis points higher than at the end of 2010 Q4 (Chart 2).
+Overnight index swap (OIS) rates moved broadly in line with gilt yields, and as a result, gilt-OIS spreads were little changed at most maturities (Chart 3).

-A significant amount of the gilts purchased via the Facility continue to be made available for on-lending to the market through the gilt lending arrangement with the DMO.(2) The
+A significant amount of the gilts purchased via the Facility continue to be made available for on-lending to the market through the gilt lending arrangement with the DMO.(2) The average daily aggregate value of gilts lent by the Asset